Zinc Cured My Tinnitus

 Always consult with a healthcare professional before starting any supplementation.
 They can guide the appropriate form and dosage of zinc, considering individual needs and potential interactions.

-Other Lifestyle Changes For Tinnitus Relief
+Lifestyle Changes For Tinnitus Relief

 Stress and anxiety can exacerbate tinnitus symptoms.
 Engaging in stress-reducing activities such as meditation, yoga, deep breathing exercises, or pursuing hobbies can help alleviate tinnitus-related distress.